Click to Skip Ahead

 The biggest advantage of a gluten-sniffing dog is their ability to help their owners avoid coming in contact with gluten and getting sick.
 These dogs are highly accurate and can help enrich the lives of people suffering from celiac disease, who will have fewer flare-ups and “accidental” encounters with gluten, improving their quality of life.

 It’s not uncommon to order gluten-free food items, only to have a reaction because the food hasn’t been properly stored to avoid cross-contamination.
-For people with severe reactions, having this contamination detected by a service dog is life changing.
+For people with severe reactions, having this contamination detected by a service dog is life-changing.

 Disadvantages of a Gluten-Sniffing Dog

 One of the hardest parts for owners of an allergen-detecting dog is the maintenance of the training in their service dog.
 For dogs to maintain their training, they must come in contact with the offending odor regularly.
 For those with allergies, this means they must be willing to handle the allergen to maintain their service dog.
-The frequency of training depends on the dog, but dogs must maintain a high accuracy level, and it must be continued throughout the dog’s life.

 There are also misconceptions about what these dogs can do.
 Allergen-detecting dogs source odors, not specific substances.
 They can’t alert to gluten if they can’t smell it.
 This means that physical barriers like wrappers and the age of the substance can prevent a dog from detecting it.
-If there was gluten present on a table from 6 months ago, for example, the odor would have disintegrated, and a dog will no longer be able to smell it.
+If there was gluten present on a table from 6 months ago, for example, the odor would have disintegrated, and a dog would no longer be able to smell it.
 However, someone with a severe allergy might still react to it.

 Frequently Asked Questions (FAQ)